 Here’s how to use social media listening to promote your brand.

-Create new campaigns.
-Listening to conversations your customers are having about your brand identifies gaps and opportunities in the marketplace that you can capitalize on.
+- Create new campaigns.
+Listening to conversations your customers are having about your brand identifies gaps and opportunities in the marketplace you can capitalize on.

-To start using social media listening, platforms such as Hootsuite, Sprout Social and TweetReach offer tools and analytics.
+To start using social media listening, many platforms offer tools and analytics.
 To learn more about social media marketing tools, read this Business News Daily guide.
 Here are some social listening tools you may want to consider using as part of your social media strategy: